sass/sassc-ruby/README.md

   When set to _true_ no reference to the _source-map_ file will be emitted into the CSS-file.

 * **`:line_comments`**
-  When set to _true_ causes the line number and filename of the source be emitted into the compiled CSS-file.
+  When set to _true_ causes the line number and filename of the source to be emitted into the compiled CSS-file.
   Useful for debugging when the _source-map_ is not available.

 * **`:quiet`**